zz9tf/PA02/requirement.md

    i. summarize transactions by month

-   g. summarize transactions by year
+   j. summarize transactions by year

    k. summarize transactions by category